Commanders, a wargame digest

 Darkness falls and the planning starts for the attack on the river positions.

-Night - 1st August into 2nd August.
+Night - 1st July into 2nd July.

 Captain Voronin, meets with his company commanders to discuss the assault across the River Wislok that is planned for first light.